 Russia attacks Ukraine with strike drones on evening of 18 February

-In the evening of 18 February, a Russian drone attack on Ukrainian cities is ongoing.
+On the evening of February 22, Russian drones continue to attack Ukrainian cities.

 This was reported by Censor.NET with reference to the Air Force of the Armed Forces of Ukraine.